wollenbrook/BitBenders/Milestone 3/Milestone3.md

    - Users require an intelligent seeding algorithm that optimizes bracket seeding for fair competitions.

 3. **User Accounts & Profiles:**
+   - Users require accounts to keep track of their tournaments and to be able to update edit information about their own tournaments

 4. **Tournament Registration:**
+   - Users need to be able to register for tournaments so they can join brackets and keep track on their matches

 5. **Bracket Feedback:**
+   - Users need to be able to give feedback to tournament organizers in order to resolve conflicts and tournament organizers need to resolve conflicts to have proper seeding

 6. **Notifications/Announcements:**
-   - Users and participants need to receive notifications for official seeding changes, schedule updates, and match results.
+   - Users need to be able to receive notifications for seeding changes, schedule updates, and for user Bracket Feedback.

 7. **Scheduling Optimization:**
-   - Tournament organizers need tools to optimize match schedules, minimizing downtime and ensuring an efficient event.
+   - Users as tournament organizers need tools to optimize match schedules, minimizing downtime and ensuring an efficient event.

 8. **Match Broadcast viewer Engagement:**
+   - Users who watch broadcast need an outlet to voice interest in certain tournament matches to ensure a better broadcast experience

 9. **Tournament Search:**
+   - Users who are looking for tournaments need to be able to search for tournaments in their area or online with sports or games that they are interested in.

 **What Users Can Do with the App:**
 - Create and customize tournament brackets.
 - Utilize the smart seeding algorithm for optimal bracket placement.
+- Create an account and customize their profile
+- Register for tournaments
-- Resolve scheduling conflicts efficiently.
+- Resolve conflicts efficiently through Bracket Feedback.
+- Receive real-time notifications of tournaments changes both as a player and tournament organizer
+- Receive announcements about changes and updates to BitBracket
 - Optimize match schedules for a streamlined tournament.
-- Receive real-time notifications regarding tournament updates.
+- Interact with unplayed matches to share interest of it being shown on the broadcast
+- Search for tournaments

 **What the App Will Do for Users:**
 - Simplify the tournament management process.